 Master’s level social workers – RAPP Coordinators – are placed in schools to educate students, school staff, parents, and the entire school community.
 The RAPP Coordinators provide:

 Early Relationship Abuse Prevention Program (ERAPP) teaches middle school students in New York City that abuse has no place in love.
 The program helps students think critically about healthy relationships.
 As one of the most extensive domestic violence prevention programs, we plant seeds to help grow healthy friendships, relationships, and families.
 Early RAPP places a Community Educator in schools to provide education, outreach, and training.
 Schools hosting an Early RAPP Community Educator report less school violence, improved conflict resolution skills, and a stronger, more self-confident student body.

 Students receive counseling on a wide variety of subjects related to teen relationship abuse, including:

 PEER LEADERSHIP PROGRAM

 We believe one of our best resources to teach teens about healthy relationships are other trained teens.
 That’s why an important component of RAPP is Peer Leadership, which builds teen leaders who can speak out against relationship abuse and promote active student involvement.

 In an intensive seven-week summer program, RAPP coordinators and students work to develop trainings for their peers throughout the city.
 After completing the program, students are prepared to discuss relationship abuse with their classmates when returning to school.
 The summer program emphasizes professional development, responsibility, and community building.

-URI’s Relationship Abuse Prevention Program reaches 40,000 students across New York City, annually.
-Meet the inspiring Community Educators and Coordinators who work directly with adolescents and teens to help cultivate healthy relationships.
+URI Relationship Abuse Prevention Program (RAPP) and Early RAPP reach 40,000 students across New York City, annually.
+Meet the inspiring RAPP Coordinators and Early RAPP Community Educators who work directly with teens and adolescents to help cultivate healthy relationships.